acumos/proto-viewer/docs/developer-guide.rst

 code!
 So I'm not sure it works.
 It might just control how many items go into it at any given time.

-The function that uploads data from redis to Bokeh (which is doing the copying), depending on what the user is trying to look at, is a Bokeh callback implemented in the run.py script.
+The function that uploads data from Redis to Bokeh (which is doing the copying), depending on what the user is trying to look at, is a Bokeh callback implemented in the run.py script.

+To reduce Redis memory usage consider the following options:

+#.
+Reduce the historic time window of data; i.e., drop all data much sooner.
+#.
+Send fewer feeds.
+If you want a more "microservice-ey" architecture, you could launch more probes, send them each a fraction of the feeds, and each will use less total data
+#.
+Send the same number of feeds but at a reduced rate
+#.
+Send smaller data in each feed.
+If you are sending the probe images, and each one is a few hundred KB or MB, that is going to pile up quickly.

 Filesystem
 ==========